Campbell-Muscle-Lab/FiberSim/docs/pages/FiberPy/organization/organization.md

 FiberPy is computer code that interfaces with FiberCpp and makes it easier to use FiberSim for research.

+FiberPy provides options for many different tasks including fitting models to experimental data and generating videos of model renderings.
+Typically, these strategies build on the basic task of running a simulation.

-The simplest thing with FiberPy is run a simulation.
-As shown below, you can do this by passing three files to FiberPy.
-It will transfer these files to FiberCpp, coordinate the simulation, save the results to a new file, and plot the results.
+As shown below, to run a simulation using FiberPy, the user passes three files to FiberPy.
+The code transfers these files to FiberCpp, coordinates the simulation, saves the results to a new file, and (optionally) plots the results.

 <img src="code_structure.png" width="75%">